25.1.10

 in crafty holiday endeavors, i tried to make a dress for myself which was very frustrating (how many times do i need to make something without a pattern and mess it up before i learn i ask you. . .) bea asked me if i was making a sack! i think i could fix it with some shirring, so i am holding out for that.

-so, i had a little sojourn into the land of using illustrator! and it was fun and not as hard as i thought and i am pleased because now i have a pattern i can use over and over. normally i just have the one paper pattern that gets lost and or ripped and crinkled and subsequent reproductions just don't turn out the same as the original. so yay! this may be the beginning of a bit of experimenting with illustrator.
+a more successful story - i made bea a felt flower embellishment for a hairband and it turned out better than i expected - quite a few people thought it was from a shop, which i will take as a compliment. i wanted to have the petals sort of lotus-like and i do like the effect. so, i had a little sojourn into the land of using illustrator! and it was fun and not as hard as i thought and i am pleased because now i have a pattern i can use over and over. normally i just have the one paper pattern that gets lost and or ripped and crinkled and subsequent reproductions just don't turn out the same as the original. so yay! this may be the beginning of a bit of experimenting with illustrator.

 for the yellow flower i used a sewing machine and it came together so much more quickly!